gnolang/gno/docs/getting-started/playground-start.md

 ## Learning about gno.land & writing Gno code

-If you're new here, don't worry—content is regularly produced to breakdown Gno.land to explain its features.
+If you're new here, don't worry—content is regularly produced to break down gno.land to explain its features.
 Dive into the essentials of gno.land by exploring the [Concepts](../concepts/concepts.md) section.

 To get started writing Gno code, check out the